Gracelesslemon/Capstone-Project-Explainable-allele-Pathogenicty-classification-with-contextual-insights/README.md

-# Allele Pathogenicity Classification with Contextual Insights
+# Explainable Allele Pathogenicity Classification with Contextual Insights

 ## About the Project
 This project aims to provide pathogenicity classification for a given allele and supplement it with additional contextual information in an interpretable manner.